sudweb/2015/README.md

 This project uses Sass, node and Grunt because we are cool kids.

-You shoud be able to install Compass and node in a few commands:
+You shoud be able to install node in a few commands:

 * `brew install node` on Mac OS X for instance